Leon Goretzka: Senior

 On 4 June 2018, Goretzka was included in Germany's final 23-man squad for the 2018 FIFA World Cup.
 On 27 June, he made his World Cup debut in the last match of the group stage in a 2–0 defeat to South Korea as his side got knocked out from the World Cup in the first round for the first time since 1938.
 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
 He scored a goal in the final group fixture, a 2–2 draw against Hungary which saved Germany from elimination.
 On 10 November 2022, he was selected in the German squad for the 2022 FIFA World Cup in Qatar.
 In May 2024, he was excluded from the 26-man squad for the UEFA Euro 2024, hosted on home soil, by his former Bayern coach Julian Nagelsmann.
+Two years later, he was included in Germany's final squad for the 2026 FIFA World Cup.

 Playing style

 In 2013, Goretzka was referred to as one of the brightest talents in German football.
 Peter Neururer, Goretzka's head coach at Bochum, said that he had "never seen an eighteen year old footballer which had a potential as Goretzka", and titled him as the "talent of the century".
 Goretzka has a potent eye for scoring goals and is known to possess good ball control ability and also has the ability to pick out passes for his teammates.
 He produces powerful shots from outside the penalty area.
 He is also well known for his excellent heading ability which sees him regularly score goals with his head.
 At 1.89 m, Goretzka's high-jumping ability helps him to win aerial battles against strong and tall defenders.
 His main position is as a central midfielder, although he can be deployed as a defensive midfielder, a right winger and a playmaker.
 Goretzka's game has often been compared to two of Germany's footballing greats, Lothar Matthäus and Michael Ballack.